FUTURE OBSERVATORY Annual Programme

 The residency studio, located at the Design Museum, provides a place for the residents to work as well as a space to exhibit their finished projects.
 During the programme, the selected researchers receive mentorship and a stipend, and their research is displayed through public events, an exhibition and a publication curated and edited by the Design Museum.
 The residency supports thinkers at the start of their careers to develop new research on environmental concerns and centred around a particular theme.

-The 2024/5 residents will respond to the theme of artificial, and will examine the limits of human-centric design in a more-than-human world.
+The residents will examine the limits of human-centric design in a more-than-human world.
 Projects on display will confront, blur, contest and dismantle the boundaries between what is natural and what is unnatural.

 Previous years